We’ve talked so much about note-taking apps, but we’ve never talked about note-taking itself, and that is what this article is all about.

 - Doesn’t highlight minor or major points

 - You usually have to rewrite them (capturing info fast comes with rough looking notes) unless you type them.

 - Difficult to review after a while

 Editing text is much less painful than rewriting handwritten notes.
-All you have to do is add structure, remove/add some information and correct a few errors.
-Sentence notes are best typed for reviewing later.
+All you have to do is add structure, remove/add some information, and correct a few errors.
+Sentence notes are best typed for review later.

 Lecture slide notes